Our Board

 Facebook: @TJCuthandArtist

-Jenny Blackbird (Nehiyaw and Finnish-Canadian) is a hand drummer/singer, masters student at York and a multi-disciplinary artist with a background in fashion design.
+Jenny Blackbird (She/Her) is Nehiyaw and Finnish-Canadian.
+She is a hand drummer/singer, masters student at York and a multi-disciplinary artist with a background in fashion design.
 She works at University of Toronto as interim Indigenous Student Life Coordinator at First Nations House Indigenous Student Services.

 Jenny has been volunteering at Aboriginal Legal Services (ALS) since 2008 as a community Auntie for the Giiwedin Anang council, which supports Indigenous families who are navigating through the child welfare system.
 Jenny also sits on the ALS community council diversion program, as advisory committee and council member.